 Run-time configuration of Stratimikos is driven by \code{Teuchos::ParameterList} options.
 Details on Stratimikos are given in Section~\ref{sec:Stratimikos}.

 \item \emph{Nonlinear Interfaces:} The final set of abstractions supports nonlinear operations.
 Thyra provides an interface that wraps nonlinear solvers.
 Implicit time integration and optimization solvers typically require nonlinear solves and can abstract away the concrete implementation via Thyra.
 The NOX package in Trilinos (described in Section~\ref{sec:nox}) provides a concrete implementation of this interface.
-The final interface in Thyra is for querying a physics application for common objects required by high-level Newton-based solvers.
+The final interface in Thyra is for querying a physics application for common objects required by Newton-based solvers.
 The \code{Thyra::ModelEvaluator} interface allows codes to ask the application to evaluate residuals, Jacobians, parametric sensitivities, Hessians, and post-processed quantities/derivatives of interest.
 The interface is designed to be stateless (i.e., consecutive calls with the same inputs should produce the same outputs).
 This design was chosen to avoid pitfalls in complex application codes interacting with general nonlinear algorithms.
 The design does not preclude its use in stateful applications that have a ``memory'' between timesteps, but rather forces the explicit use of the stateful information in the interface. \end{itemize}